aosabook/500lines/same-origin-policy/doc/chapter.md

-If it weren't for this rule, any site could set the `document.domain` property to any value, which means that, for example, a malicious site could set the domain property to your bank domain, load your bank account in a iframe and (assuming the bank page has set its domain property) read the DOM of your bank page!\*
+If it weren't for this rule, any site could set the `document.domain` property to any value, which means that, for example, a malicious site could set the domain property to your bank domain, load your bank account in a iframe, and (assuming the bank page has set its domain property) read the DOM of your bank page!

-(\* Assuming the bank page doesn't detect that is being embedded in an iframe and prevent it using some JavaScript or using the `X-FRAME-OPTIONS` header (which is intentionally designed to allow pages to decided whether it should be possible to embed them or not).
-It could still work though if you have your bank page opened in a separate tab or window.)

 Now we modify our original definition of the SOP for DOM accesses to reflect the domain property relaxation.
 If two scripts set the `document.domain`